 - Where can I find information about visiting Sidney?

 - How can I help?

 The Ministry of Health and the Provincial Health Officer (PHO) are not releasing confirmed case counts in specific communities, with the exception of outbreaks in senior care facilities.
-The goal of this decision is to protect patients’ privacy.
 Instead, the Ministry of Health and PHO provide information about the health authority where patients are located.
 For the current case count in our region, please refer to the Island Health region on the BC Centre for Disease Control’s Case Count web page.